 That's just their first episode, by the way.
 They move in together, get married and have a wedding (in that order).
 It's a romance, in other words, which is something the 2016 stories never did.
 Those were a tease.
 Oh, and Maegami can be funny.

 (d) Cheerleader is a high school cheerleader who got caught by TV cameras and is now the hot thing of the moment.
 She's appearing on TV, doing bikini photoshoots, etc. She has a male classmate who's her childhood friend.
 They're quite fun, but they only get a couple of episodes.

 (e) the non-heterosexuals, although they're not a couple yet.
 It's only a maybe-possibly.
 Ai's boob-groping friend, Volleyball-chan, has been getting ever more overt in her appreciation of Ai and her assets... and Ai's similarly endowed little sister appears to have a thing for Volleyball-chan.

 It's a likeable show, with honest, healthy relationships... but it's still a silly fantasy.
-It's portraying a world where "Insert Your Face Here (Literally)" protagonists don't have to do anything to gain the affections of a devoted girl with huge boobs.
-Mind you, breasts are almost universally huge in this universe.
+"Insert Your Face Here (Literally)" protagonists don't need to do anything to win the affections of a devoted girl with huge boobs.
+Breasts are almost universally huge, incidentally.
 It doesn't matter where you look.
 Air stewardesses, gym instructors, dentists, nurses, mothers, petrol pump attendants, you name it.
 Also, Volleyball-chan turns into a parody of herself in the 2021 OVA.